Forms Validation

 method.
 For historical reasons, an alphanumeric string

-with no other special characters is treated as an element ID, the same as if it were preceded by the #
+without other special characters is treated as an element ID, just as if it were preceded by the #

 character.
 The

-second optional parameter allows us to reverse the behavior, i.e. if we used toggle('#address-container', false)
+second optional parameter allows reversing the behavior; for instance, if we used

-element would be displayed only if the checkbox was unchecked.
+, the element would be displayed only if the checkbox was not checked.

 The default JavaScript implementation changes the hidden

-property for elements.
-However, we can easily change the
+property of the elements.
+However, we can easily change

-behavior, for example by adding an animation.
+the behavior, for example, by adding an animation.
 Just override the Nette.toggle

 method in JavaScript with a custom